 Students applying from non-English speaking countries must demonstrate English proficiency in order to ensure a successful experience at California Baptist University.
-English proficiency may be demonstrated in five ways:
+English proficiency may be demonstrated in one of the following five ways:

-- A minimum score of 71 on the Internet Based Test (IBT) of English as a Foreign Language (TOEFL) or 527 on the Paper Based Test (PBT). - A minimum score of 430 on the verbal section of the Scholastic Aptitude Test (SAT) - 3.
-A minimum score of 16 on the English section of the American College Testing Program (ACT) - A minimum score of 5.5 on the IELTS. - Satisfactory completion (2.0 on a 4.0 scale) of thirty or more transferable semester college units, including the equivalent of English 113 (English Composition), in a college or university where English is the primary language of instruction
+- 1. A minimum score of 71 on the Internet Based (IBT) Test of English as a Foreign Language (TOEFL) or 527 on the Paper Based Test (PBT) - 2.
+A minimum score of 430 on the verbal section of the Scholastic Aptitude Test (SAT) - 3.
+A minimum score of 16 on the English section of the American College Testing Program (ACT) - 4.
+A minimum score of 5.5 on the IELTS - 5.
+Satisfactory completion (2.0 on a 4.0 scale) of thirty or more transferable semester college units, including the equivalent of English 113 (English Composition), in a college or university where English is the primary language of instruction